-In Section 12.1, we introduce capture-recapture sampling and discuss application of it to estimating population size.
-We then provide the formula for the variance of estimate.
+In Section 12.1, we introduce capture-recapture sampling and discuss its application of it to estimating population size.
+We then provide the formula for the variance of the estimate.
 An example is provided for capture-recapture sampling.
 This is the direct sampling of capture-recapture where both the capture size and the second capture size are pre-determined.

 In Section 12.2, we discuss inverse sampling for capture-recapture where the initial capture size is pre-determined but we sample until a fixed number of tagged items are recaptured.
 Here, the second capture size is random.
 An example is provided to compute the estimate as well as its estimated standard deviation.